 Check the seal with a dollar bill.
 Close the door on the bill and try pulling it out without opening the door.
 If you can, the seal is bad and should be replaced.

-In addition to the above, ensure the door of the fridge is not opened too frequently.
-This is to keep the warm air and moisture from creeping into the fridge.
+In addition to the above, ensure the fridge door is not opened too frequently.
+This keeps the warm air and moisture from creeping into the fridge.

 4. Foodstuff

-Hot food or wet food such as vegetables, meat and fruit carries a lot of moisture.
-The moisture will settle as condensate on the back wall of the fridge and eventually freeze.
+Hot or wet food such as vegetables, meat, and fruit carries a lot of moisture.
+The moisture will settle as condensation on the fridge’s back wall and eventually freeze.
 Let food cool before storing it in the fridge.
 Additionally, allow wet food to drip before putting it in the unit.

 Why Does My Beko Fridge Keep Freezing Up?